 Grigory Ivanovich Shelikhov and Ivan Larionovich Golikov founded the Shelikhov-Golikov Company in 1783.
 Several other Russian companies were operating in Alaska in the 1780s.
 Shelikhov petitioned the Russian government in Saint Petersburg for exclusive control.
 Catherine the Great granted the Shelikhov-Golikov company a monopoly, but only over the territory they already controlled.
 They became the first state-protected trading company, but only in this limited way.

-The Shelikhov-Golikov Company became the Russian-American Company or RAC in 1799, with its new charter defined in 1799 by the new Tsar, Pavel I Petrovich. (and maybe not literally Петрович, as Catherine always hinted that he was really fathered by her lover, Sergei Saltykov) Under this charter, one-third of the profits went to the Tsar.
+The Shelikhov-Golikov Company became the Russian-American Company or RAC in 1799, with its new charter defined in 1799 by the new Tsar, Pavel I Petrovich. (and maybe not literally Петрович or son-of-Peter, as Catherine always hinted that he was really fathered by her lover, Sergei Saltykov) Under this charter, one-third of the profits went to the Tsar.